ICR-SC/good-practice/docs/index.md

 # Research Software Good Practice

 Research software development differs from standard software development [in some core ways](#what-are-the-challenges-in-research-software).
-These guides aims to provide a set of good practices that can be applied to research software development to ensure that the software is of high quality, maintainable, reusable and importantly - reproducible.
+These guides aim to provide a set of good practices that can be applied to research software development to ensure that the software is of high quality, maintainable, reusable and reproducible.

 ## Research Good-Practice Initiatives
 <a href="https://book.the-turing-way.org/"><img src="assets/turing.png" alt="Turing Logo" align="right" width="300"/></a>